 Monday through Friday Noon to 4:00 pm

-The Farm House Museum is closed on weekends, all University holidays, and University breaks.
+The Farm House Museum is closed on weekends unless otherwise noted on the event calendar, all University holidays, and University breaks.
+See the homepage or social media for up-to-date closings and announcements.
 Please contact our office with any further questions regarding admission and/or museum hours: 515-294-3342.

 The Farm House Museum is located at Iowa State University in Ames, Iowa.